mikestam/aurelia-typescript-vs2015/README.md

 ### TypeScript

   If you are new to TypeScript (like I am), you may think that every argument and variable needs to have a type.
 Fortunately, this is not the case.
 If no type is specified, a variable will implicitly be of type 'any'.
-So, any ECMAScript 6 file should transpile as long as it does not use ES6 features that are not yet supported by the TypeScript transpiler.
+So, any ECMAScript 6 file should transpile as long as it does not use ES6 [features that are not yet supported by the TypeScript transpiler](http://blogs.msdn.com/b/typescript/archive/2015/07/20/announcing-typescript-1-5.aspx).

-  Visual Studio 2015 has feature called "TypeScript Virtual Projects".
-These are very helpful for navigation type definitions, but to see them you will need to make the following change to your Visual Studio settings.
+  Visual Studio 2015 has a feature called "TypeScript Virtual Projects".
+These are very helpful for navigating type definitions, but to see them, you will need to make the following change to your Visual Studio settings.
   * Tools > Options > Text Editor > TypeScript > Project
     * Check "Display Virtual Projects when no Solution is loaded"
     * Check "Display Virtual Projects when a Solution is loaded"